-Typically presenting adolescence, keratoconus is a disease of the cornea; that is, the transparent, outermost layer of the front of your eye.
+Typically presenting in adolescence, keratoconus is a disease of the cornea; that is, the transparent, outermost layer of the front of your eye.
 Keratoconus is a non-inflammatory eye condition where the typically round, dome-shaped cornea progressively thins and weakens causing a cone-like bulging of the cornea.
 Keratoconus leads to changes in the thickness and shape of your cornea, eventually inhibiting your vision if left untreated.

 Signs and symptoms of Keratoconus include:

 Most patients will need corrective lenses in the form of glasses, contacts, or scleral lenses.
 These function to correct your vision.

 For those whose condition continues to progress, corneal cross-linking is often recommended.
 Corneal cross-linking is a minimally invasive outpatient procedure that combines specialty formulated eye drops and UV light to stiffen and strengthen the corneas.
 This treatment can help prevent the need for a corneal transplant someday.

 In the most severe cases, a corneal transplant is necessary and generally successful.